dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

 # key: /etc/ssl/private/client.pem

 seedPeer:
+  server:
+    # port is the port to the tcp server.
+    tcpPort: 4005
+    # port is the port to the quic server.
+    quicPort: 4006
   # enable indicates whether enable seed peer.
   enable: true
   # type is the type of seed peer.